Whistleblowing Policy

 • concealing any information relating to the above.

-These acts or omissions can be in the past, present or future, so that, for example, a disclosure qualifies if it relates to environmental damage that has happened, is happening, or is likely to happen.
-The Company will take any concerns that you raise relating to the above matters very seriously.
+These acts can be in the past, present or future, so that, for example, a disclosure qualifies if it relates to environmental damage that has happened, is happening, or is likely to happen.
+The Company will take any concerns that you may raise relating to the above matters very seriously.

 Colleagues must reasonably believe that the disclosure is “in the public interest”.
 We encourage you to use the procedure to raise any such concerns.